Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Introduction

+When the LR input is generated from separate LR simulations, the SR process becomes non-local because \redA{LR} flow patterns can differ from those \redA{in} HR simulations. \redA{In this case,} the SR becomes a \redA{multi-resolution} problem: NNs not only infer \redA{HR} flow structures but also modify \redA{LR} flow patterns. \redA{Importantly, these LR patterns have spatially large scales due to their larger grid spacing.} The entire field of physical quantities is useful for recognizing the large-scale patterns. \redA{However,} the data size of the entire field is increased, particularly in three dimensions (3D) due to the additional height dimension.
+This computational burden has not been obvious in previous \redA{SR-simulation} studies because \redA{they focus on} two-dimensional (2D) flow data, such as precipitation \redA{over cities} \citep{Wu+2021GRL, Teufel2023}. \redA{Therefore, further studies are needed on both the feasibility and computational efficiency of 3D SR simulations in urban areas.}

-The present study demonstrates the feasibility of SR simulations in urban cities.
-First, in Section \ref{sec:sr-simulation}, we propose a novel two-stage SR simulation method that is suitable for 3D flow fields around buildings.
-To evaluate the proposed method, in Section \ref{sec:methods}, LR and HR micrometeorological simulations were separately conducted for an actual urban area around Tokyo Station in Japan.
-In these experiments, the LR data were not sourced from the HR data.
-Using these 3D data, in Section \ref{sec:results-discussion}, we show that the proposed method can achieve about 31 times faster simulations while maintaining accuracy.
-Finally, the conclusions are presented in Section \ref{sec:conclusions}.
-The results of this study would not only expand the applicability of CFD simulations to various current challenges in cities but also suggest the possibility of real-time micrometeorology prediction in the future.
+The objective of the present study is to demonstrate the feasibility of 3D SR simulations for air temperature and wind velocity at street scales.
+In Section \ref{sec:sr-simulation}, we propose an efficient two-stage SR simulation method that is suitable for \redA{the multi-resolution problem in cities.} To evaluate the proposed method, LR and HR micrometeorological simulations were separately conducted for an actual urban area around Tokyo Station in Japan (Section \ref{sec:methods}).
+Using these 3D data, we show that the proposed method can achieve about 30 times faster simulations with high accuracy, while reducing the GPU memory consumption (Section \ref{sec:results-discussion}).
+The conclusions are presented in Section \ref{sec:conclusions}. \redA{Our results} suggest potential for real-time micrometeorology prediction using SR simulation methods.